andreyorst/fennel-async/doc/async.md

 (print (async.await p))
 ```

-In the example above a promise is created and two threads are spawned.
+In the example above a promise is created, and two threads are spawned.
 The first thread sleeps for 400ms and delivers a promise.
 The second
 thread awaits for promise with a timeout of 100ms and prints
 `not-delivered` because the promise wasn't realized yet.
 Lastly, the